leon-barnard/leonland/site/content/work/portfolio.md

 # UX Portfolio

-I have worked as an Interaction Designer for desktop and web-based software in agile and traditional environments, in various product domains, including healthcare, business intelligence, and developer tools.
+I have been an Interaction Designer for desktop and web-based software in agile and traditional environments, in various product domains, including healthcare, business intelligence, and developer tools.

 Before that, I obtained a Master's degree in Human-Integrated Systems from Georgia Tech, specializing in Human-Computer Interaction.
 See my [LinkedIn](http://www.linkedin.com/in/leonbarnard/) profile to learn more.